TEAMuP-dev/HARP/tests/model_validation/README.md

 - Validation entries can declare optional Python modules; missing modules are reported as skipped instead of failing the full suite.
 - Remote Hugging Face dropdown models are smoke-tested through their `controls` and `process` endpoints when network validation is enabled.
 - Stability dropdown models are smoke-tested through the provider API when `HARP_STABILITY_API_KEY` or `STABILITY_API_KEY` is set.
+- The scheduled GitHub Actions workflow uploads the report directory as an artifact and publishes `dashboard.md` to the workflow summary.